Planetary-Computers/autotab-starter/README.md

 ## Quickstart

-Want to get going quickly?
-It takes 5-10 minutes to get all the passwords and dependencies together so everything is set up.
+It usually takes 5-10 minutes to get everything set up (including gathering passwords and installing dependencies).
+Follow these steps:

 1. Create a new Python virtual environment and run `make install` to install all the dependencies. (~1 minute)
 2. Install Google Chrome if you don't already have it installed.
-Then install chromedriver, which you can do with `brew install --cask chromedriver` on MacOS if you have homebrew installed.
+Then install chromedriver, which you can do with `brew install --cask chromedriver` on MacOS if you have homebrew installed. (~2 minutes)
 3. Configure your credentials: Create a `.autotab.yaml` file following the example in `.example.autotab.yaml`. (~1 minute)
 4. Setup done!
 Run `autotab record` to open a new browser window where you can start recording your actions.